lecluyse2000/Cadena/README.md

-## PasswordManager
-This is a password manager I am currently working on using a custom hashtable.
-Currently a WIP and will be for personal use after I complete it.
-It uses g++ to compile on linux systems, eventually I want to try to add windows support with cmake since I also use Windows.
-This project is also so I can practice with neovim.
+# Cadena

+> [!CAUTION]
+> Cadena is a password manager built in c++ that is a major work in progress.

+- Written using modern c++20.
+- I plan on using Qt to build a GUI.
+- I'm going to do a Rust rewrite when I finish.